 Recovery After Wisdom Teeth Removal: What to Expect

-Day One of Wisdom Teeth Removal
+Your Wisdom Teeth Removal Surgery

 Wisdom teeth removal requires a surgery to remove the tooth and parts of the attached bone.
 If the tooth has erupted, meaning it has broken through the gums, it will generally be easier to remove.
 However, if it is impacted, meaning it is underneath the gums and it is not visible, the surgery may be more complex.
 Both scenarios are common, and an impacted tooth should not be reason for concern, nor will it necessarily create complications during wisdom teeth recovery.